hilios/jQuery.countdown/README.md

 ### Legacy sample

-The example bellow is the most simple usage of the plugin, under the [Documentation](#documentation) section you will find all about the `event` data object and comples examples to help achieve your goals.
+The example bellow is the most simple usage of the plugin.
+Under the [Documentation](#documentation) section you will find all about the `event` data object the heart of the plugin and a couples of examples to help achieve your design goals.

 ```html
 <div id="clock">